ArtisanMobile/devdocs/_posts/2014-05-09-event-tracking.md

 You can include an optional priceLocale to track different currencies and an additional dictionary of product info.

+Tracking category hierarchies applies here as well by using the **:andSubCategory** and **:andSubCategory:andSubSubCategory** variations of the **productViewed...** method.

 The optional product info can be any key/value pairs of information about this product.
 This data will be attached to the analytics event in Artisan.
 All keys and values must be NSString objects, or they will be ignored.

+There are many variations of the **productViewed...** method so [please consult the ARPurchaseWorkflowManager Appledocs](http://docs.useartisan.com/dev/ios/appledocs/) for your current version.

 {% highlight objective-c %}
 // Objective-C